Turkey Popsicle Stick Craft For Kids [With FREE Template]

 - Scissors

-Assemble the turkey’s pilgrim hat by gluing the inner buckle to the outer buckle, then glue this to the hat band.
+Now, guide your child in assembling the turkey’s pilgrim hat by gluing the inner buckle to the outer buckle, then glue this to the hat band.
 Glue the hat band onto the hat and cut off the paper that hangs off the end.

-Take the completed pilgrim hat and glue to the top of the brown popsicle stick turkey body.
+Take the completed pilgrim hat and glue it to the top of the brown popsicle stick turkey body.
+Place the eyes just below the hat bottom and glue in place.

-Glue the snood behind the beak and then glue these pieces in the middle and slightly overlapping the eyes.
+Glue the snood behind the turkey’s beak and then glue these pieces in the middle and slightly overlapping the eyes.

-Position the turkey’s feet on both sides of the bottom of the turkey body and glue in place.
+Position the turkey’s feet on both sides of the bottom of the turkey body and glue them in place.

 Thanksgiving Unit For Kids

 Want to create an entire Thanksgiving unit study around this turkey craft?
 If so, keep reading below for some great ideas to get you started.
+We’ve got cute crafts and engaging activities for your kiddos to enjoy this Thanksgiving.

 Reading to children helps your child blossom!
 It can help them become curious about learning new things, listen better, and develop a larger vocabulary!